 To join the ranks of Nevada’s cosmetologists working in diverse industries, you’ll need to attain a license through the Nevada State Board of Cosmetology.
 To become a licensed cosmetologist in Nevada, follow these steps:

-As a prospective cosmetologist, the Nevada State Board of Cosmetology requires you to be a U. S. citizen/lawful resident who is of good moral character, at least 18 years old and finished your 10th grade education (minimum) prior to enrolling in cosmetology training.
+As a prospective cosmetologist, the Nevada State Board of Cosmetology requires you to be a U. S. citizen/lawful resident who is of good moral character, and at least 18 years old with a 10th grade education (minimum) prior to enrolling in cosmetology training.

-If you choose to pursue training at one of Nevada’s cosmetology school, your 1800 hours will be made up of lectures and practical coursework on hair, skin and nails.
+If you choose to pursue training at one of Nevada’s cosmetology schools, your 1600 hours will be made up of lectures and practical coursework on hair, skin and nails.
 Course titles may include:

 - Career transitions

 - Chemistry and chemical procedures

 - Hair sculpting and chemical texturizing

 Alternatively, you can qualify for licensure by apprenticeship if you live more than 60 miles from a Board-approved cosmetology school.
 As an apprentice, you’ll need to document 3200 hours of training experience under the guidance of a cosmetologist licensed by the Nevada State Board of Cosmetology.
 For more information on applying to become an apprentice and tracking your hours, see the Apprentice Application page.